Bombardier to cut 7,500 jobs through 2018

-SAN FRANCISCO/BERLIN Airbnb, the online lodging service that investors now believe is worth $30 billion, faces a reckoning.
+American Airlines Group Inc shares dipped on Thursday after the carrier said cheap airfares and higher wages will squeeze profits in the current quarter.

-Canadian plane and train maker Bombardier Inc (BBDb.TO) will shed jobs for the second time this year, cutting about 10 percent of its global workforce over two years as it deepens turnaround efforts at its rail division.
+Canadian plane and train maker Bombardier Inc will shed jobs for the second time this year, cutting about 10 percent of its global workforce over two years as it deepens turnaround efforts at its rail division.

 The Montreal-based company, which has struggled in recent years with cost overruns in its aerospace unit, said on Friday it will cut about 7,500 jobs globally with about two-thirds of those in Bombardier Transportation.
 The rest of the cuts will be made in the aerospace division.